-Building A Fire For Everyday Use
+Building a Fire for Everyday Use

-- Open the front or side door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
-Arrange kindling in a crisscross pattern over the newspaper.
-Kindling should be approximately ten pieces, 1/2" (13 mm) in diameter and 10" to 18" (254 to 457 mm) long. - 2.
-Fully open the primary air control by pushing it completely to the left, away from the firebox. - 3.
-Light the paper under the kindling.
-Leave the front door slightly ajar momentarily until the kindling has started to burn and draft begins to pull. - Close the door and allow the fire to burn. - Once the kindling is burning, open the front or side door and add logs, small at first, to build the fire up.
-Make sure to keep the logs away from the glass in front in order for the air-wash system to work properly.
-Keep the front door and ash door closed while the stove is in use.
+- Open the front door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
+Arrange kindling in a crisscross configuration over the newspaper.
+Use approximately 10 pieces of kindling, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 406 mm) long. - 2) Fully open the primary air control by pushing the lever fully to the left. - Light the paper under the kindling.
+Leave the front door slightly ajar momentarily until the kindling begins to burn and draft begins to pull. - 4) Close the door and allow the fire to burn. - 5) Once the kindling is burning, open the front door and add logs, small at first, to build the fire up.
+Ensure you keep the logs away from the glass in front in order for the air-wash system to work properly.
+Keep the front door and ash door closed while the stove is in use. - 6) Once the fire is burning well, use the primary air control to regulate the desired rate of burn.
+Pushing the lever to the left opens the PRIMARY AIR CONTROL for a high rate of burn or pushing it to the right for a low rate of burn.
+The air control does not close completely.

-- Once the fire is burning well, use the primary air control to regulate the desired rate of burn.
-Pushing the handle to the left opens the PRIMARY AIR CONTROL for a high rate of burn or pushing it to the right for a low rate of burn. - NOTE: When opening the front or side door to reload or re-arrange logs, it is advisable to open the door just a crack, pause for a moment then open the door completely.
-This procedure will allow the firebox to clear of smoke before the door is opened fully.
-Also, reloading on a bed of hot, red coals reduces smoking time and will bring fresh fuel up to a high temperature rapidly.
+Note: When opening the front door to reload or rearrange logs, it is advisable to open the door just a crack, pause for a moment then open the door completely.
+This procedure allows the firebox to clear of smoke before the door is open fully.
+In addition, reloading on a bed of hot, red coals reduces smoking time and brings fresh fuel up to a high temperature rapidly.